scusi/TLSWebServer/README.md

 sudo service tlswebserver status
 ```

-## The follwoing sites use TLSWebServer
+## The following websites known to use TLSWebServer

+If you want to be listed here contact me.

 - [scusiblog.org](https://scusiblog.org)